Should I pay privately or get legal aid?

 Amongst our most recent successes for private clients have been frauds where a liability of over £140,000 was avoided; another case where, even after the CPS had decided to prosecute, we managed by use of complex schedules, analysis and calculations, as well as a psychiatric report, to persuade the prosecutors that a conviction was unlikely and the case was dropped; a prosecution for a serious sexual assault which, despite the weight of the evidence ended in a not guilty verdict.
 There are many more examples in our cases section of the web site.

 If you have a case that is important to you and are considering using our senior lawyer service we would be pleased to talk to you.
-Call Keith Hollywood or Narinder Moss on 020 8986 8336 or use the contact form below.
+Call Gil Spurling or Narinder Moss on 020 8986 8336 or use the contact form below.